- The value of writing content that stands out to the audience

 Once you’re finished, or perhaps even during the process, it’s vital to get feedback from other people.
 Another set of eyes can help you understand things about your writing that you wouldn’t have otherwise been able to see.
 Getting input from other people allows you to reshape your writing in a way that readers can understand.

-Once you’ve planned your content thoroughly, and gotten to grips with these writing tips, you’ll stand in good stead to produce a quality whitepaper that informs your readers and solves real problems.
+Once you’ve gotten to grips with how to write a whitepaper, you’ll stand in good stead to produce an effective piece of content that informs your readers and solves real problems.
 This, above everything else, is the key to successful content marketing.